 - I can see how much she’s drinking and maybe (just maybe) she’ll have longer stretches of sleep 😴 (but really meaning I’ll get longer stretches of sleep).

-- Matthew and I can have “date nights” just the two of us.
+- Matt and I can have “date nights” just the two of us.

 - MJ can have only child outings with just the three of us.